 Overview of the Hike

-The main trail that takes you from Riomaggiore to Manarola is Via dell’Amore or Lover’s Lane.
-As that name might suggest, it isn’t a very physically challenging trail and is more of a simple, flat walk between the two towns.
-The only hitch is that the trail is closed at times, especially after heavy rains, due to landslides.
-Assuming the trail is open, you’ll be treated to a simple trek with your loved one or your family, and it’ll only take you about 30 minutes to reach Manarola.
+The only hitch is that the trail is sometimes closed, especially after heavy rains, due to landslides.
+Assuming the trail is open, you’ll be treated to a simple trek with your loved one or family, and it’ll only take about 30 minutes to reach Manarola.

 *But if you get unlucky and the day you’re hiking the Cinque Terre, Via dell’Amore happens to be closed, then this first leg of the trip will suddenly get much more difficult.
 You’ll have three options: not hike at all, wait for the train to Manarola, or tough it out and take the more challenging trail known as the high route.
-As the name implies, the high route will take you high above the area and over to nearby Manarola.
+As the name implies, the high route will take you above the area and to nearby Manarola.

 Cinque Terre Hiking Trail Via dell'Amore, Manarola, Italy